-The internal auditor's annual report for 2023/24 states that, ["...."].
-Action is underway on implementing improvements required to mitigate risk areas identified by internal audit and as such I also take assurance on the adequacy and effectiveness of the Authority's internal controls from the independent internal auditor's report for the year.
+The internal auditor's annual report for 2024/25 states that [.......]

+Action continues to implement improvements required to mitigate risk areas identified by internal audit, especially in procurement, and as such I also take assurance on reports from the Executive Management Team and from our independent internal auditor on progress made in implementing planned improvements to the control framework.

+The systems described in this statement have been in place for the year under review (2024/25) and up to the date of approval of the annual report and accounts.